Key Takeaways

 -

 Business History: Lenders will want to see a history of financial stability.
-This includes a track record of generating revenue, paying off previous loans, and maintaining positive cash flow.
+This includes a track record of generating revenue, paying off previous loans, and keeping the business in a healthy financial position.

 -